Visit

 3

-Total Introduction to Customer Service & Leadership Credits 12
+Total Introduction to Customer Service and Leadership Credits 12

 • Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
 This course includes a wide variety of compositions that stress analytical, evaluative, and persuasive/argumentative writing.
 This is a statewide Guaranteed Transfer course in the GT-CO1 category.
 Course is not repeatable for credit.